agent-squirrel/OSIRiS/README.md

 9. Sets the time to whatever the user chose.

-10. Configures the machine to automatically shutdown at the user designated time.
+10. Configures the machine to automatically sleep at the user designated time and wake at 7am.

 11. Schedules a task to reset the wireless card on every boot of the machine.
 This prevents the machines being in airplane mode at the start of the day.